n8acl/aprsnotify/README.md

 * Sending APRS data to yourself to confirm that it is making it to the internet (via Telegram for example).
 * Sending your position information to a Telegram/Discord Channel that you have your non-ham radio family and friends on so they can track you when you are traveling by car for a long distance.
 * Sending your APRS data to a club Mastodon Instance feed for the club to see.
 * Sending position data to a radio club Telegram/Discord Channel so that everyone can see your data posted.
-Multiple people can use the same bot keys for a club channel to share the information from each of their respective scripts.
 * Other uses that your imagination comes up with.

 ---